ameletyan/legacy-web/README.md

 * creating base nodes that are historically accurate
 * database integration to persist added nodes
 * general aesthetic changes
+* add method to dispute nodes/links and their sources
+* discussion forum?

 #### V 0.1: